pjotrp/once-only/README.md

 Useful switches can be -v (verbose) and -q (quiet).

-If you want to skip scanning the executable file (useful in heterogenous environments, such as the GRID) use the --skip-exe switch:
+To skip scanning the executable file (useful in heterogenous environments, such as the GRID) use the --skip-exe switch:

 ```sh